amillerman/MasseyHacks2/README.md

-#### Credit to [MasseyHacks](https://github.com/MasseyHacks/tutorials/tree/master/git-and-github) for the original and much of the current content.
+#### Credit to [MasseyHacks](https://github.com/MasseyHacks/tutorials/tree/master/git-and-github) for the original and much of the current content.!!

 ###This is an awesome change for everyone!!